 Now you must be wondering that why was there a need to introduce Cross-Cultural Communication at the workplace.

-Different cultural ways give people different ways of thinking, analyzing, hearing, accepting, interpreting different things. – This means the same words or gestures in the United States will mean different things to people associated with other cultures.
+Different cultural ways give people different ways of thinking, analyzing, hearing, accepting, interpreting different things. – This means the same words or gestures in the majority culture of the United States will mean different things to people associated with other cultures.

-In this section, we will throw some light upon different ways cross-cultural communication can let you communicate effectively
+In this section, we will throw some light upon cross cultural communication important and the different ways cross-cultural communication can let you communicate effectively…

 1. Better Progress